B. Pocker: With the Muslim League

-B. Pocker was one of earliest leaders of the Muslim League in Madras Presidency (along with K. M. Seethi Saheb, K. Uppi Saheb and M. Mohammed Ismail).
+B. Pocker was one of earliest leaders of the Muslim League in Madras Presidency (along with Mohammed Ismail Sahib, K. M. Seethi Saheb and K. Uppi Saheb).
 He contested from the Kurumbranad-Kozhikkode Constituency (Muslim League).
 Though he lost the election to the candidate supported by Bafaqy Thangal, the election campaign led by K. M. Seethi Sahib strengthened the Muslim League in Malabar.
 Eventually, Bafaqy Thangal also joined the party, which spread the acceptance of Muslim League among Mappilas.

 In the Constituent Assembly

 Pocker was elected from the Madras Assembly to the Constituent Assembly of India in 1946 (Malabar - Urban Muslim).

 Following the partition of India (1947), the All-India Muslim League was virtually disbanded.
 It was succeeded by the Indian Union Muslim League in the Dominion of India.
 Even after partition, Pocker and his south Indian League colleagues remained with the League.
 Within a month, the Constituent Assembly voted to abolish separate electorates for Muslims.
 Pocker and K. T. M. Ahmed Ibrahim moved an amendment to retain the separate electorates.
 This motion was defeated in the Constituent Assembly.